fpgadeveloper/zynqmp-hailo-ai/README.md

    FREE edition which can be used without a license.
 Vivado *Enterprise* Edition requires a license however a 30-day evaluation license is available from the AMD Xilinx Licensing site.
 2. The Stack Designs use the [M.2 M-key Stack FMC] with the [RPi Camera FMC] stacked on top of it.
 The non-stack designs use the [FPGA Drive FMC Gen4] on one FMC connector, and the [RPi Camera FMC] on another.
+This concept is best explained by the images below.
 3. The `zcu106` target design uses the [FPGA Drive FMC Gen4] as the M.2 adapter for the Hailo-8.
    In that design, the [FPGA Drive FMC Gen4] connects to HPC1 while the [RPi Camera FMC] connects to the HPC0 connector.